 With the Public Hotel, Ian Schrager is Reinventing Luxury Hospitality.
 Again.

-Metropolis asks the legendary hotelier and architect Ascan Mergenthaler of Herzog & de Meuron to break down the details of their new tough luxe hotel in New York.
+Metropolis asks legendary Hotelier Ian Schrager and architect Ascan Mergenthaler of Herzog & de Meueron to break down the details of their new 17-story hotel in New York.

 Ian Schrager is an ideas man.

 The hospitality mogul’s sprawling West Village office embodies his frenetic genius: Renderings and design experiments from his projects are tacked onto the walls, hanging alongside well-wishes from celebrity associates over the years.
 Schrager has written down and laminated some of his epiphanies about innovation, which he references excitedly as he discusses his latest developments.

 There’s a lot to be excited about.
 Nearly 35 years after inventing the boutique hotel with Morgans in New York—and after elevating hotel design through collaborations with all-stars like Philippe Starck, Arata Isozaki, and Julian Schnabel—Schrager is pioneering a new type of hospitality experience.
 And he’s doing it by redefining luxury for today’s urban traveler.